rnestler/rnestler.github.io-source/content/articles/2017/2017-05-01_rustfest_visiting_hacklab_kiev.rst

     Screenshots from the webapp

-I found a bug in the implementation, where if one transfered funds from a wallet to itself it would just increase the balance of this wallet!
+I found a bug in the implementation, where if one transferred funds from a wallet to itself it would just increase the balance of this wallet!
 The fix was as simple as adding